Design Tips for How to Get a Shaker-Style Kitchen

 Both full overlay and inset show off the simple beauty of the Shaker style; either one gives a nice, smooth, flat run of cabinets.
 It all comes down to a matter of personal preference.

-What did a Shaker Kitchen Look Like?
+What did an Actual Shaker Kitchen Look Like?

 Shakers built their cabinets from Cherry, Pine and Maple and finished them quite simply with hand-rubbed Linseed oil.
 If they painted furniture or cabinets, they used muted tones found in nature, such as terra-cotta, ocher and olive green.
 Cabinet pulls were turned wood knobs.